FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/contractedunitprice.md

 The Contracted Unit Price represents the agreed-upon unit price for a single [Pricing Unit](#pricingunit) of the associated SKU, inclusive of negotiated discounts, if present, while excluding negotiated commitment-based discounts or any other discounts.
 This price is denominated in the [Billing Currency](#billingcurrency).
 The Contracted Unit Price is commonly used for calculating savings based on negotiation activities.
 If negotiated discounts are not applicable, the Contracted Unit Price defaults to the [List Unit Price](#listunitprice).

-The ContractedUnitPrice column MUST be present in the billing data when the provider supports negotiated pricing concept.
+The ContractedUnitPrice column SHOULD be present in the billing data when the provider supports negotiated pricing concept.
 This column MUST be a Decimal within the range of non-negative decimal values, MUST conform to [Numeric Format](#numericformat) requirements, and be denominated in the BillingCurrency.
 When ContractedUnitPrice is present, it MUST NOT be null if [ChargeCategory](#chargecategory) is "Usage" or "Purchase" and MAY be null for other ChargeCategory values.
 When ContractedUnitPrice is present and not null, multiplying ContractedUnitPrice by [PricingQuantity](#pricingquantity) MUST equal [ContractedCost](#contractedcost).

 ## Column ID

 ContractedUnitPrice

-## Display name
+## Display Name

 Contracted Unit Price